What if HIV testing was just part of your regular sexual health routine?

 - you are (or might be) sharing drug-use equipment with other people

 *You can ask yourself questions like ‘am I regularly using barrier protection’, ‘am I on PrEP’, and ‘are my sexual partners regularly getting tested’ to decide if you want to test more or less often in this range.
+You can also talk to a healthcare professional for advice on whether or not to get tested every 3 or 6 months.

 Think about testing every year if: